Sweden reports first mpox clade 1 case outside Africa – DW – 08/15/2024

 The DRC's Health Minister Samuel-Roger Kamba said in a video message on Thursday that the country "has recorded 15,664 potential cases and 548 deaths since the beginning of the year," with all provinces affected.

-The most affected province were South Kivu, North Kivu, Tshopo, Equateur, North Ubangi, Tshuapa, Mongala and Sankuru, Kamba said.
+The most affected provinces were South Kivu, North Kivu, Tshopo, Equateur, North Ubangi, Tshuapa, Mongala and Sankuru, Kamba said.

 DRC, with a population of almost 100 million, is made up of 26 provinces in all.